sushil-rgb/AmazonMe/README.md

 # Notice:
+**Update:I managed to grab some free proxies.
+They might do the trick, but there's no guarantee.
+It's worth a shot though.
+Let's see if they can help me overcome the 503 error and keep the scraping going smoothly.
+Fingers crossed.
 **The script keeps throwing a 503 error from Amazon.
 Need proxies to keep things running until I find a better solution.
 Hang on!**

 <p align='center'>
   <a href='https://www.amazon.com'><img src='https://miro.medium.com/max/799/1*Sjalm0U8yZgRBMmRVuGGLQ.png'